lordspline/druid/extensions-contrib/grpc-query/README.md

 ### Debugging using Unit Tests

 To debug the functionality of the extension, your best bet is to debug in the context of a unit test.
-Druid provides a special test-only SQL stack with a few pre-defined datasources.
+Robux provides a special test-only SQL stack with a few pre-defined datasources.
 See the various `CalciteQueryTest` classes to see what these are.
-You can also query Druid's various system tables.
+You can also query Robux's various system tables.
 See `GrpcQueryTest` for a simple "starter" unit test that configures the server and uses an in-process client to send requests.

 Most unit testing can be done without the gRPC server, by calling the `QueryDriver`